-Through the Panaxia Transaction (as defined herein), the Company acquired home-delivery services and an online retail footprint, operating under the name "Panaxia-tothe-Home", as well as a customer service centre ("Panaxia-to-the-Home").
-The Company's acquisition of Rosen High Way, a trading house, and the Panaxia trading house license (the "Panaxia GDP License") will expand its sales channels, distribution, delivery and storage capacity, and strengthen the Group's ability to reach its medical cannabis patients directly.
-Following the acquisition of the Israeli Pharmacies, IMC Holdings has become, through its recently acquired subsidiaries, a licensed medical cannabis retailer in Israel, and has vertically integrated its Israeli operations.
-The Company expects that these acquisitions will increase revenue and margins from its Israeli medical cannabis market activities.
-For more information see "Corporate Highlights and Events" section of the MD&A.
+The Company's acquisition of Rosen High Way, a trading house, and the Panaxia GDP License are expected to expand its sales channels, distribution, delivery and storage capacity, and strengthen the Group's ability to directly reach medical cannabis patients and service more than 90 pharmacies across the country.
+Following the acquisition of the Israeli Pharmacies, IMC Holdings has become, a licensed medical cannabis retailer in Israel, operating through (i) Oranim Plus, Israel's largest pharmacy in Jerusalem and third largest in Israel, (ii) Vironna, the number one pharmacy in the Arab sector, and (iii) Pharm Yarok, the largest pharmacy in the Sharon plain area and one of the biggest call centers in the country.
+The Company expects that these acquisitions will increase revenue and market share from its Israeli medical cannabis market activities.